-

 Ken Conca // Professor of International Relations, School of International Service, American University

-Geoff Dabelko // Environmental Studies, Voinovich School, Ohio University, and Senior Advisor to the Environmental Change & Security Program
+Geoff Dabelko // Professor, Environmental Studies, Voinovich School, Ohio University

-Sharon Guynup // journalist, author, Wilson Center Global Fellow, and National Geographic Explorer
+Sharon Guynup // journalist, author, and National Geographic Explorer

 Cullen Hendrix // Associate Professor, Josef Korbel School of International Studies, University of Denver

 Population Dynamics: Global population dynamics such as migration, youth bulges, and urbanization can affect political stability, conflict trends, and environmental vulnerability.
-ECSP serves as a forum for discussing new research and practical rights-based policies and programs on population-health-environment connections and demographic security.
+NSB serves as a forum for sharing new research and practical rights-based policies and programs on population-health-environment connections and demographic security.

 PARTNERS AND FUNDERS: